Non-identical anyonic algebras from compact-field quantum geometry: Landau levels on higher dimensional torus

 where the second Chern number emerges in the denominator, $C^{(2)}=\mathcal{C}_{12}^{\left(1\right)}\mathcal{C}_{34}^{\left(1\right)}-\mathcal{C}_{13}^{\left(1\right)}\mathcal{C}_{24}^{\left(1\right)}+\mathcal{C}_{14}^{\left(1\right)}\mathcal{C}_{23}^{\left(1\right)}$.
 This calculation can be continued in analogy for higher $Z$.

 We draw from the above the following conclusions.
 The requirement $q,p\in\mathbb{Z}$ follows simply from the first Chern numbers $\mathcal{C}_{zz^\prime}^{\left(1\right)}$ being all integer.
 The existence of the inverse of $g-g^T$ requires $\mathcal{C}^{\left(Z/2\right)}$ (the highest possible Chern number for a device with $Z$ nodes) to be nonzero.
-Note though, that this by no means implies that $\det(g-g^T)=0$ gives rise to any problematic behaviour whatsoever; in that case one simply has to carefully separate zero and and nonzero eigenvalues of $g-g^T$ and construct the kinetic flux operators accordingly.
-We merely omit discussing this special case for simplicity [see also the comment after Eq.~\eqref{eq:capPhidef}].
+Note though, that this by no means implies that $\det(g-g^T)=0$ gives rise to any problematic behaviour whatsoever; in that case one simply has to carefully separate zero and nonzero eigenvalues of $g-g^T$ and construct the kinetic flux operators accordingly, again see the end of this work.

 Overall, the above result illustrates that in spite of the system being in principle fully described by the first Chern numbers connecting two nodes, the resulting (nonzero) second and higher Chern numbers appear very prominently in the anyonic exchange statistics of multi-node devices.
-As a matter of fact, the all Chern numbers also appear in the energy spectrum.
+As a matter of fact, all Chern numbers also appear in the energy spectrum.
 Specifically for $Z=2,4$, we calculate the Landau level frequencies for the case of dominant capacitive coupling ground (for simplicity we assume the capacitance matrix to be $C_{zz^\prime}=C_g\delta_{zz^\prime}$, such that the model only includes a capacitance to ground).
 For $Z=2$, we obtain a single cyclotron mode, $H=\omega a^\dagger a$, with frequency

 whereas for $Z=4$, there are two modes, $H=\omega_{+}a_+^\dagger a_++\omega_{-}a_-^\dagger a_-$, with frequencies